Tramadol vs Oxycodone: Key Differences, Risks & Treatment

 Choosing Between Oxycodone vs. Tramadol

-Tramadol may be the better choice for patients with moderate pain or those who have a history of substance abuse.
-Its lower potency and additional effects on serotonin can make it more appropriate in such cases.
+Tramadol may be better for moderate pain or patients with substance abuse history.
+Its lower potency and serotonin effects make it more appropriate.

 Long-Term Use of Opioid Medications